LakshaaNagarajan/ecofire_prototype/documentation.md

 - Toast notifications for user feedback
 - Modal state for job creation/editing
 - View context for organization switching
+- Filter and sort state management in JobsPage

 ## Best Practices
 1. Always use TypeScript types for components and data